Compare your Academic Qualification

 |Third [III]||40% to 49%||6.20%|

-Masters Degrees in the UK are usually 12 month full-time, 2-year part-time or 3-year distance-learning programmes.
-These may be specialist courses leading on from a Bachelor's degree in that subject area; Research Training or Research Preparation Masters that specifically prepare students for PhD; or conversion courses that condense the essential elements of final 2-years of a Bachelor's degree and a Masters dissertation into a 12-month period.
+UK Masters Degrees are usually studied on a full-time basis for 12 months.
+Part-time Masters students usually study for 24 months.
+Masters programmes may be specialist courses leading on from a Bachelor's degree in that subject area; Research Training or Research Preparation Masters that specifically prepare students for PhD; or conversion courses that condense the essential elements of the final 2 years of a Bachelor's degree and a Masters dissertation into a 12 month period.
 All taught Masters programmes and consist of 180 CATS Credits.
 An MPhil is a research degree with no taught element.
 An MRes includes a taught element (1/3) and a research element (2/3).
 Entry requirements to Masters Degrees are usually either a 2i or a 2ii Honours degree.
-Some vocationally oriented Masters courses also require relevant work experience.
+Some vocational Masters courses also require relevant work experience.

 N.B.
 180 CATS credits = 90 ECTS credits